 Additional costs are costs that you have due to your disability, i.e. costs in addition to the costs that are common for people of the same age without disabilities.
 Additional costs can be one-off costs or recurring costs, such as disposable materials.

 Försäkringskassan will determine what counts as additional costs due to your disability.

 An example: You cannot normally claim the allowance for buying a bicycle.
 However, if you need to adjust the bicycle to be able to ride the bicycle despite your disability, you may be entitled to additional cost allowance.
 In this case, you will be reimbursed for the cost of adjusting the bicycle – you will not be reimbursed for the cost of the bicycle without adaptation.

-You cannot claim additional cost allowance for things you can get for free from the municipality or region.
+This means that you cannot receive allowance for things that the state, municipality or region pays for.
 This means, for example, that in the case of patient transport, you can only receive compensation up to the high-cost protection.

 Similarly, you cannot claim additional cost allowance for aids if there is an equivalent aid available to borrow for free from the municipality or region.
 Therefore, you should contact the municipality or region before purchasing aids that you need due to your disability.